DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-03 Meeting Notes.md

 	- As a result, it only thematically fits in Area 1.
 - The upgrade room needs to be reworked to be a little more generic, allowing it to fit in any area of the game.

+#### Shop Room Needs Revision as Well
+- Same deal as the upgrade room.
+- The overall shape needs to be redone, as the upgrade room we have right now has ALWAYS been a placeholder.

 ## VFX

 ### On Fire VFX